If you need help, please call us at (860) 570-5327 or (203) 335-0719.

 Stacey Violante Cote

-My job is to advocate for teens who are facing problems that make it hard to finish school.
+I am a lawyer and my job is to advocate for teens who are facing problems that make it hard to finish school.
 Sometimes, the law can help with those problems.
 That’s where I come in.

 I worked from a legal clinic in a high school for a few years.
 I’ve worked with many teens who had to move around a lot because of a bad situation at home, or because their family has no place to live.
 This can cause problems at school, too.